HarryMinnie6/challenge-legal-one/README.md

 <br>
 <h3>Personal notes:</h1>

 To avoid JSON data being displayed in front end, the front end routes need to be changed.
 This was done using an api (CallLog.js in the client folder).
+Therefore if the routes on the front end match the backedn routes Heroku will display the JSON data instead of the page content.